-Admin Manual – Security Operations Board
+Admin Manual – Using the Security Operations Board

 1. Overview

-Found in the sidebar under “Security Operations Board.”
+Located in the sidebar under "Security Operations Board."

 2. What You're Seeing

-Each column holds incident cards that show:
+Each column contains incident cards displaying:

 • Title, Type, and Severity (Low / Medium / High / Critical)